low101043/aiProjectComputer/README.md

 This is the AI Project.
 It implements these Algorithms to a certain degree:
-Regression (Linear and Non linear and multivariable and univariate) Logistic Regression (Linear MultiVariable)
+Regression (Linear and Non linear and multivariable and univariate), Logistic Regression (Linear MultiVariable),
-Depth First Search
+Depth First Search,
-Breadth First Search
+Breadth First Search,
-Q-Learning
+Q-Learning,
+K Nearest Neighbour

 Credits:
-Miqing Li
+Miqing Li,
-Harish Tayyar Madabushi
+Harish Tayyar Madabushi,
-Leandro Minku
+Leandro Minku,
 All three provided pseudocode for the different AI algorithms being implemented

+Alan Sexton
+Provided starting code for Reading CSV files

 MrEbbinghaus https://stackoverflow.com/questions/37200845/how-to-switch-scenes-in-javafx.
 Provided Code for ScreenChanger which I have then edited to make it work for my purposes